-Form 10 I/
+Form 10-K

+(Mark One)

+ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT Γ OF 1934

+For the fise cal year ended Decem ber 31, 2019

+Or

+☐ TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the trans sition period from to

+ission File Number: 00 00-50768

+ACADIA PHA PMACE.
+UTICALS INC.
-rori M 10-K (Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year of ended December 31, 2018 Or ☐ TRANSITION REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition per riod from to Commission Fil e Number: 000-50768 ACADIA PHARM ACEUTICALS INC. (Exact Name of Registra nt as Specified in Its Charter) Delaware 06-1376651 (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification Number) 3611 Valley Centre Drive, Suite 300 02120 San Diego, California (Address of Principal Executive Offices) 92130 (Zip Code) • number, including area code: ) 558-2871 Securities registered purs uant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, par value \$0.0001 per share The Nasdaq Global Select Market Securities registered pursuar nt to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\ oxdot$ No $\ \Box$ Indicate by check mark if the registrant is not required to file reports purs uant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes \Box No uired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during ed to file such reports), and (2) has been subject to such filing requirements for the particle.
-Indicate by check mark whether the registrant has submitted electronicall Regulation S-T during the preceding 12 months (or for such shorter period that the y every Interactive Data File required to be submitted pursuant to Rule 405 of the registrant was required to submit such files).
-Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 (registrant's knowledge, in definitive proxy or information statements incorporated by of Regulation S-K is not contained herein, and will not be contained, to the best of the reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box Indicate by check mark whether the registrant is a large accelerated filer, an ac celerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of

-'large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Securities Exchange Act of 1934:

-Accelerated filer Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company □ revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes 🗆 No 🗵
+(Exact Name of Registrant as Specific ed in Its Charter) Delaware 06-1376651 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification Number) 3611 Valley Centre Drive, Suite 300 92130 San Diego, California (Address of Principal Executive Offices) (Zip Code) Registrant's te lephone number, incl ıding area code: Ü (858) 558-2871 Securities registe red pursuant to Section on 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registe red Common Stock, par value \$0.0001 per share ACAD The Nasdaq Stock Market LLC Securities registered pursuant to Section 1 12(g) of the Act: None 1.
+1. 1.
+1. 1.
+Indicate by check mark if the registrant is a well-known season Indicate by check mark if the registrant is not required to file re '' Indicate by check mark whether the registrant (1) has filed all the preceding 12 months (or for such shorter period that the registrant 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted el Regulation S-T (§ 232.405 of this chapter) during the preceding 12 mc files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated company.
+See definitions of "large accelerated filer", "accelerated filer", "s Act of 1934: filer, an accelerated filer, a maller reporting company" non-accelerated filer, a smaller reporting company, or and "emerging growth company" in Rule 12b-2 of the an emerging growth Securities Exchange Large accelerated filer Accelerated filer Non-accelerated filer \Box (Do not check if a small ller reporting company) Smaller reporting company ro de la companya de Emerging growth company 24 If an emerging growth company, indicate by check mark if the revised financial accounting standards provided pursuant to Section 13 with any new or Indicate by check mark whether the registrant is a shell compar ny (as defined in Rule 12b -2 of the Securities Exchange Act of 1934).
+Yes □ No ⊠

-Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or

-As of June 29, 2018, the last business day of the registrant's most recently completed second fiscal quarter, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was approximately \$1.2 billion, based on the closing price of the registrant's common stock on the Nasdaq Global Select Market on June 29, 2018 of \$15.27 per share.

-As of January 31, 2019, 143,882,381 shares of the registrant's common stock, \$0.0001 par value, were outstanding.
+As of January 31, 2020, 155,339,667 shares of the registrant's common stock, \$0.0001 par value, were outstanding.